Energy-Driven Adaptive Visual Token Pruning for Efficient Vision-Language Models: Evaluation

-\sys{} (w/ SVD) consistently improves performance under the same average token budget, its overall inference latency remains higher than static baselines.
-As quantified in Table \ref{tab:efficiency_comparison}, while total time consumption decreases as the compression ratio $\rho$ increases, VisionZip+E still incurs a noticeably longer runtime compared to VisionZip.
-For instance, at a 78\% compression ratio, VisionZip requires 628s, whereas VisionZip+E increases to 781s.
-Since both methods operate under equal effective token counts, this additional latency does not originate from the LLM forward pass, but from the energy estimation procedure itself.
-In particular, performing a full SVD on the visual feature matrix introduces a non-negligible computational overhead.
+Although the total execution time decreases as the compression ratio increases, VisionZip+\sys{} still incurs a noticeably longer runtime than VisionZip alone.
+At \(78\%\) compression ratio, VisionZip requires \(628\)s, whereas VisionZip+\sys{} requires \(781\)s.
+Since both methods operate under the same average token consumption, this additional latency does not arise from VLM inference but from the budget determination procedure in \sys{}.
+In particular, performing a full SVD on the visual feature matrix introduces non-negligible computational overhead.

-To mitigate the computational costs of spectral decomposition, we employ rSVD, as detailed in Appendix Algorithm \ref{alg:rsvd_energy_rank}.
-Table \ref{tab:rsvd_ablation} validates the empirical efficiency of this approximation, where we distinguish between Time, representing the total cumulative runtime for the dataset, and Latency, which quantifies the specific per-image computational overhead introduced by our energy estimation module.

-The transition from exact SVD to rSVD significantly alleviates the estimation bottleneck.
-While exact SVD introduces a 35ms latency per image, utilizing rSVD with a target dimension of $t=300$ and $q=2$ power iterations reduces this overhead by 77\%, down to 8ms, while maintaining an identical MMB performance of 62.5.
-Consequently, the total dataset runtime is lowered from 781s to 660s, nearing the 628s required by the static baseline.
-This demonstrates that the additional latency of \sys{} can be effectively mitigated without compromising accuracy.

-We further investigate the impact of the power iteration parameter $q$ on the stability of the adaptive budget.
-As shown in Table \ref{tab:rsvd_ablation}, omitting power iterations ($q=0$) leads to a significant over-estimation of the average visual token count, particularly as the target dimension $t$ decreases.
-For instance, at $t=300$, the average token count spikes from 130 to 156 when $q$ is reduced from 2 to 0.

-This phenomenon occurs because the visual feature matrix often exhibits a relatively flat spectral decay.
-Without power iterations, a single random projection fails to accurately resolve the dominant singular values from the noise or the less significant components of the feature space.
-This leads to an under-estimation of the cumulative energy ratio $C(k)$ for a given rank, forcing the algorithm to select a larger $k^*$ to satisfy the energy preservation threshold $\tau$.
-The inclusion of even a single power iteration ($q=1$) effectively pulls the random subspace toward the dominant singular vectors, ensuring a robust and accurate estimation of the image's intrinsic energy.